ops-guru/jmx_exporter/README.md

 A Debian binary package is created as part of the build process and it can be used to install an executable into `/usr/bin/jmx_exporter` with configuration in `/etc/jmx_exporter/jmx_exporter.yaml`.

+## Security

+Safe access to JMX Exporter with TLS and authentication realised in secure agents.

+Please consult [SECURITY](secure/SECURITY.md) for more info.